 Your AC system uses a chemical refrigerant to shift heat within your home outside.
 This makes your house cool and refreshing.
 The type of refrigerant used in residential air conditioner has been modified a few times as time has passed, keeping in touch with technological advances and environmental regards.

-All updated home air conditioners run on R410a, also called as Puron.
+All updated home air conditioners in Buffalo run on R410a, also called as Puron.
 But this refrigerant will subsequently be discontinued.
-This is due to a continuous focus on lowering chemicals known to impact the environment.
+This is due to a continuous focus on lowering chemicals known to negatively impact the environment.

 To learn the “why” behind AC restrictions, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million houses in the United States have air conditioners, according to the U.S. Department of Energy.